 Cover letter writing tips for teachers and school administrators are in abundance.
-What I’ve decided to do is organize many strategies and helpful tricks in a fun and unique way.
+I’ve decided to organize many strategies and helpful tricks in a fun and unique way.
 This alphabetized list of teacher writing tips will help you create a letter to compliment your teacher’s resume and ultimately generate interviews.

-Whether you are a primary, elementary, middle, secondary, or high school teacher these cover letter writing tips will help you get your resume in top-notch shape.
+Whether you are a primary, elementary, middle, secondary, or high school teacher, these cover letter writing tips will help you get your resume in top-notch shape.

 A couple of months ago, I wrote a similar style or formatted post containing A-Z resume writing tips specific to writing a teacher resume.